yghlc/BigImageMapper/README.md

 ## Citation
 If codes here are useful for your project, please consider citing our papers:

-The scripts for producing our results in paper [Huang et at.
-2020](https://www.sciencedirect.com/science/article/pii/S003442571930553X).
+The scripts for producing our results in paper [Huang et al. 2020](https://www.sciencedirect.com/science/article/pii/S003442571930553X).
 Please check out the [RSE2020paper](https://github.com/yghlc/Landuse_DL/tree/RES2020paper) Branch.

 ```